 The Alfred Medical Research & Education Precinct

-AMREP is a passionate, hospital-centred collaborative alliance of people dedicated to furthering knowledge and translating new thinking into real and positive impacts in the lives of people.
+AMREP is a hospital-centred collaborative alliance of people dedicated to furthering knowledge and translating new thinking into real and positive impacts in the lives of people.
 Established in 2002, it is today regarded as one of the leading biomedical research precincts in Australia.

 AMREP brings together six independent and diverse organisations – Alfred Health, Monash University, Baker Heart & Diabetes Institute, Burnet Institute, La Trobe University and Deakin University – all co-located at the Alfred precinct in Melbourne.

 With one of Australia’s busiest and most respected hospitals at its heart, AMREP comprises more than 8,000 leading health professionals, researchers, students and support staff, who come together to solve some of the greatest health challenges of our time – and then put those findings into action.